conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 ### Additional talks

-Other interesting talks we attended and that worth a mention was Text Formatting For a Future Range-Based Standard Library (Arno Schödl), who provided an insight on how your code can benefit from ranges and how are they using it at Think-Cell providing also a OSS library for the community.
+Other interesting talks we attended and that worth a mention was *Text Formatting For a Future Range-Based Standard Library* (Arno Schödl), who provided an insight on how your code can benefit from ranges and how are they using it at Think-Cell providing also a OSS library for the community.

-And also the talk of Jonathan Müller about Writing Cache-Friendly C++, which was a great synthesis of how to use efficiently the cache and introduced two libraries for this purpose: tiny and array.
+And also the talk of Jonathan Müller about *Writing Cache-Friendly C++*, which was a great synthesis of how to use efficiently the cache and introduced two libraries for this purpose: tiny and array.
 He concluded with useful pieces of advice such as reducing main memory access and using benchmarking tools.
 James McNellis did a great talk, but the best part was an impressive demonstration of Microsoft Time Travel Debugging (TTD) reverse debugging toolkit.
-If you found yourself debugging complex things for Windows platforms very often, you certainly want to have a look at this talk.
+If you found yourself debugging complex things for Windows platforms very often, you certainly want to have a look at this talk (Diego).

-There were a few talks that we definitely tried to attend but couldn’t (full, packed rooms, and we couldn’t go earlier because of being busy at the booth), like More Modern CMake - Working with CMake 3.12 and later (Deniz Bahadir) and Compile Time Regular Expressions (Hana Dusíková).
+There were a few talks that we definitely tried to attend but couldn’t (full, packed rooms, and we couldn’t go earlier because of being busy at the booth), like *More Modern CMake - Working with CMake 3.12 and later* (Deniz Bahadir) and *Compile Time Regular Expressions* (Hana Dusíková).
 We are looking forward to seeing those videos uploaded!

 ## The Conan Quiz

 This is the 3rd year we have been running an (evil) C++ Quiz in Meeting C++.
 It is our favorite moment of the conference.
 It requires a ton of effort to prepare it, but is definitely worth it, once you see the attendees struggling with the